 This event brought together researchers from two project teams: the Nuffield Foundation funded Refugee Integration, Social Networks and Social Capital project (Birmingham and Cardiff) and the Joseph Rowntree Foundation Poverty, Ethnicity and Social Networks research (Third Sector Research Centre, University of Birmingham), to co-present findings focusing on social networks, social media, and social capital in minority ethnic and refugee communities.

 This event was also held in Cardiff and London.

 "The third sector has experienced a period of significant 'unsettlement' through the recession and subsequent government spending reductions, but there has been relatively little research on how organisations are being affected by these changes, and perhaps more importantly, how they are responding to them.

-This event is a part of the ESRC Festival of Social Science 2013
+This event was part of the ESRC Festival of Social Science 2013

 International Social Innovation Research Conference (ISIRC)

 ISIRC brings together scholars from around the globe to discuss the role of innovation in social businesses, social movements, not-for-profits, state actors, and the broader social economy.

 James Rees explored isomorphic pressures affecting sub-contractors in the work programme.